 What personal data do we collect/store?

-We collect data to operate effectively and provide you the best experiences with our products.
-You provide some of this data directly, such as when you install the trial through the website, install the app through Google Play and App Store or contact us for support.
+We collect data to operate effectively and provide you the best experiences with our products and across our website.
+Some of this data is provided directly through the ways you engage with our website and platform, such as when you install the trial through the website, install the app through Google Play and App Store, contact us for support, sign up to our blog or marketing communications, or complete a form on our website.

 We collect names, job titles, company names and contact details.
 We also record tracking behavior as to how the data subject engages with our website by, for example, using technologies like cookies.
 This helps us identify which content is most relevant through clicks and time on page and the interest level (marketing potential) of the opportunity.